fenago/spark-dev3600/Lab5/Lab_5.md

 #### Lab 4.1.3 – Scala

-**Note:** Solutions are also in the file Lab4.scala from which you can copy and paste into the Interactive shell.
+**Note:** Solutions are also in the file LAB_4.scala from which you can copy and paste into the interactive shell.

 1. sfpdRDD.first()
 2. sfpdRDD.take(5)
 3. val totincs = sfpdRDD.count()